Party of Action and Solidarity: In majority government: July 2021 – present

 The PAS won by a landslide during the 2021 Moldovan parliamentary election, earning them 63 seats in the parliament.
 Igor Grosu was elected the President of the Moldovan Parliament.
 On 6 August 2021, Natalia Gavrilița was voted by 61 MPs as the Prime Minister of Moldova and she became the second PAS Prime Minister of Moldova, after Maia Sandu (2019).
 In early 2022, the party will hold a leadership election and is also expected to nominate a candidate for the 2023 Chișinău mayoral elections.
 In December 2023, the PAS joined forces with PSRM to secure a two-thirds majority for dismissing Octavian Armașu as governor of the National Bank of Moldova.
 The dismissal was criticised by the European Commission and International Monetary Fund.

 Elections in Moldova have played a decisive role in shaping the country’s geopolitical direction, often seen as a crossroads between pro-European reform and closer ties with Russia.
 The 2021 parliamentary election was particularly significant, marking a major shift toward European integration as PAS secured a commanding majority.
 The 2025 election further reinforced this trajectory; even though the number of parliamentary seats had been reduced, PAS managed to retain its majority, underscoring continued public support for institutional reforms, anti-corruption efforts, and closer cooperation with the European Union.
 These elections not only redefined Moldova’s domestic political landscape but also drew international attention due to their implications for regional stability in Eastern Europe.

 Political positions

-The PAS has been widely described as a pro-European, pro-Western, centrist or centre-right party that adheres to liberalism and conservative liberalism.
-The party documents declare they support social liberalism.
+The PAS has been widely described as a pro-European, pro-Western, centrist, centre-right, and right-wing party that adheres to liberalism, conservative liberalism, and liberal conservatism.
+The 2016 party program claims that they adhere to social liberalism.
 Italian scholar Gian Marco Moisé described the party as populist.

+Social policy

+The PAS has pursued policies deemed to be "culturally European" with examples including the signing of the anti-domestic abuse Istanbul Convention.
+This has received criticism about "western elites-based genderism" from Moldova's left.
+It has also been described as progressive and culturally liberal.